What is a Gel Manicure, How Long Does it Last, and Everything in Between

 About the Author

 Samantha Beckett writes about home and personal care, helping people create spaces and routines that feel both comfortable and intentional.
 Her work covers everything from simple home updates and organization tips to everyday self-care practices that fit into busy lifestyles.
-Fia believes that small, thoughtful changes - whether in your living space or daily habits can make a meaningful difference in how you feel at home and in your own skin.
+She believes that small, thoughtful changes - whether in your living space or daily habits can make a meaningful difference in how you feel at home and in your own skin.

 Table of Contents